MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/1. Implementing Storage Solutions in Microsoft Azure/Implementing a Cloud Data Warehouse in Microsoft Azure Synapse Analytics.md

 <b> Implemening Partitions for a SQL Data Warehouse </b>

 <p> Table partitions enable you to divide your data into smaller groups of data.
 In most cases, table partitions are created on a date column.
 Partitioning can benefit data maintenance and query performance.
-Improve the efficiency and performance of loading data by the use of partition, deletion, switching and merging </p>
+Improve the efficiency and performance of loading data by the use of partition deletion, switching and merging </p>

+<p> For example, a sales fact table might contain just data for the past 36 months.
+At the end of every month, the oldest month of sales data is deleted from the table.
+This data could be deleted by using a delete statement to delete the data for the oldest month.
+However, deleting a large amount of data row-by-row with a delete statement can take too much time, as well as create the risk of large transactions that take a long time to rollback if something goes wrong.
+A more optimal approach is to drop the oldest partition of data.
+Where deleting the individual rows could take hours, deleting an entire partition could take seconds.</p>

 <p> There are three types of table partitions </p>
 <ul>